-We examine the impact of Chinese import competition on patenting, IT, R&D and TFP using a panel of half a million firms 1996-2007.
+We examine the impact of Chinese import competition on broad measures of technical change patenting, IT, R&D, TFP and management practices - using new panel data across twelve European countries from 1996-2007.
+In particular, we establish that the absolute volume of innovation increases within the firms most affected by Chinese imports.
 We correct for endogeneity using the removal of product-specific quotas following China's entry into the World Trade Organization.
-Chinese import competition led to both within firm technology upgrading and between firm reallocation of employment towards more technologically advanced firms.
-These effects account for about 15% of European technology upgrading 2000- 2007.
-Rising Chinese import competition also led to falls in employment, profits, prices and the skill share.
-Import competition from developed countries had no significant effect on innovation.
+Chinese import competition led to increased technical change within firms and reallocated employment between firms towards more technologically advanced firms.
+These within and between effects were about equal in magnitude, and account for about 15% of European technology upgrading over 2000-2007 (and even more when allowing for offshoring to China).
+Rising Chinese import competition also led to falls in employment, profits, prices and the share of unskilled workers.
+By contrast, import competition from developed countries had no effect on innovation.
+We develop a simple "trapped factor" model that is consistent with these empirical findings.